-A detailed assessment of requirements in the South West license area has already been carried out2.
+A detailed assessment of requirements in the South West license area has already been carried out.
 The amount of work required at each substation will depend on a number of factors.

-For visibility of the 33kV and higher voltage networks, instrument transformers (CTs and VTs) which would enable a multifunction transducer capable of determining direction power flow to be installed where not already present.
+For visibility of the 33kV and higher voltage networks, most primary transformers already have the required instrument transformers (CTs and VTs) which would enable a multifunction transducer capable of determining direction power flow to be installed where not already present.
 Multi-transformer sites that do not have busbar VTs will need an additional voltage selection panel installed to enable bar voltage to be determined for any running arrangement.